metabase/metabase/docs/information-collection.md

 - How often are questions saved?
 - How often are saved questions added to dashboards?

-### What we will do with the answers to these questions:
+## What we will do with the answers to these questions

 - Prioritize improvements in the query interface vs the SQL interface
 - Optimize the product for common usage patterns